Digital Dashboard – What Is It and How Does It Work

 Digital Dashboard – What is it and how does it work

-It’s an electronic interface which tracks and visualizes data from various sources, such as databases, web services, and locally hosted files, allowing you to monitor business performance.
+It’s an electronic interface that tracks and visualizes data from various sources, such as databases, web services, and locally hosted files, allowing you to monitor business performance.
 A digital marketing dashboard displays actionable insights, historical trends, and real-time information that make you aware of the business’ current performance.

 It tracks metrics, KPIs, and other key data points important for a department, business, or specific process, according to the digital data definition.
 This, in turn, helps you make faster and better decisions in all key aspects of your business.